Anthrocon/www/content/Venue/shuttle-buses/index.md

 {{< center >}}Please note that the hotels below are confirmed to have shuttle service, but specific routes may be subject to change.
 Routes will be finalized by July 1, 2024.{{< /center >}}

 {{< details "Arena District (Blue) - Cambria, Doubletree, Kimpton Hotel Monaco, Marriott City, Omni" >}}
-**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59PM on Sunday evening.
+**Time**: Starts at approximately 8 AM every day, ends at 3 AM on Friday/Saturday/Sunday and ends at 11:59 PM on Sunday evening.

 **Frequency**: Buses will arrive at each hotel approximately every 20 minutes.